Skip to Main Content

 Activity Note

-Getting on/off a motorcoach; driving about 30 miles, approximately 2 hours over the course of the day.
+Getting on/off a motorcoach; driving about 30 miles, approximately 2 hours total.
 Hiking up to 3 miles; varied terrain with inclines.
 Cliff Palace (if open) involves climbing five 8 to 10-foot ladders on a 100-foot vertical climb.
 Standing up to an hour at a time.

 Breakfast: